wilgucki/php-csv/README.md

 First three arguments are exactly the same as fgetcsv function arguments described in the manual - http://php.net/manual/en/function.fgetcsv.php

-Other two helps you define encoding - `$encodingFrom` is the encoding of CSV file and `$encodingTo` is encoding we get after file is read.
+Other two helps you define encoding - `$encodingFrom` is the encoding of CSV file and `$encodingTo` is encoding we get after a file has been read.

 To read data from the CSV file we can use two functions: `readLine` and `readAll`.
 The former will read and return current row while the latter will read whole CSV file and return it as an array of arrays (each line will be represented by an array).